What Is A Brand?

 Remember: Every ad is a brand ad.
 Even when it’s a simple flyer, brochure, or a short term effort to build clinical volume, we need to consider whether it reinforces the goals of the Stony Brook Medicine brand.

-Ask yourself: Does this piece of communication reflect our passion for innovation and our unique expertise as an academic medical center?
-It is focused on our brand pillars?
+Ask yourself: Does this piece of communication reflect our passion for innovation and our unique expertise as an academic health center?
+Is it focused on our brand pillars?
 Does it communicate our brand essence?
 Does it express our brand voice and tone, and convey our brand personality?

 Here are a few more things to think about as you’re preparing a piece of communication, whether it’s a social media post, a news release, a brochure, or other vehicle: